 - All local government budgets are monitored and supervised by the central government.
-Strict limits are in place to manage financial conduct. - Under the Local Government Act, counties and municipalities are prohibited from going bankrupt.
+Strict limits are in place to manage financial conduct. - Under the Local Government Act, counties and municipalities may not be subject to bankruptcy proceedings.
 Thus, they are subject to extensive central government oversight and regular reporting requirements. - Counties and municipalities can not budget for an operating deficit.
 If facing a deficit, the local government will be placed on a list for contingent control (ROBEK List) and the central government must explicitly approve all borrowings and guarantees until the deficit is eliminated (within maximum 3 years). - Borrowings may only finance primary investments.
 No commercial projects or guarantees for private-sector third parties are permitted. - KBN has more than 90 years of operating experience and strict centralized control enhances financial discipline. - KBN has never suffered a loan loss.